Alejogb1/job-board/blog-data/how-can-i-replace-an-embed-object-array-with-rails-mongoid.md

 id: "how-can-i-replace-an-embed-object-array-with-rails-mongoid"
 ---

-alright, so you're looking to swap out an embedded array for something more, let's say, mongoid-y, in your rails app? i've definitely been down that rabbit hole before. it's a fairly common transition, especially as projects grow and your data structures need more finesse. i get it, embedded arrays, while simple at first, can become a pain when you start needing to query or update them independently. let me give you the lowdown based on my personal experiences, no bs, no marketing fluff.
+, so you're looking to swap out an embedded array for something more, let's say, mongoid-y, in your rails app? i've definitely been down that rabbit hole before. it's a fairly common transition, especially as projects grow and your data structures need more finesse. i get it, embedded arrays, while simple at first, can become a pain when you start needing to query or update them independently. let me give you the lowdown based on my personal experiences, no bs, no marketing fluff.

-first off, let's talk about *why* you’d want to ditch the basic array. typically it starts with basic requirements that grow into full fledged needs, like:
+first off, let's talk about _why_ you’d want to ditch the basic array. typically it starts with basic requirements that grow into full fledged needs, like:

-*   **querying complexity:** you might be finding yourself writing convoluted map-reduce queries or similar mongo operations just to find a specific item within the embedded array, which is terribly inefficient.
+- **querying complexity:** you might be finding yourself writing convoluted map-reduce queries or similar mongo operations just to find a specific item within the embedded array, which is terribly inefficient.
-*   **updates and data manipulation:** updating a single embedded document within an array can become an exercise in frustration. think about having to fetch the entire parent document, modify the embedded array and then persist the entire thing back. it's ugly, prone to errors and not very performant.
+- **updates and data manipulation:** updating a single embedded document within an array can become an exercise in frustration. think about having to fetch the entire parent document, modify the embedded array and then persist the entire thing back. it's ugly, prone to errors and not very performant.
-*   **data normalization:** often, the embedded array ends up duplicating data. for example if you are embedding user data in each record that uses it instead of a user collection you will soon find inconsistencies across your data.
+- **data normalization:** often, the embedded array ends up duplicating data. for example if you are embedding user data in each record that uses it instead of a user collection you will soon find inconsistencies across your data.
-*   **scalability challenges:** this kind of setup doesn't scale well when the arrays get very large. the whole document needs to be read and updated every time even if you are changing the smallest thing.
+- **scalability challenges:** this kind of setup doesn't scale well when the arrays get very large. the whole document needs to be read and updated every time even if you are changing the smallest thing.

 so, yeah, it makes sense to move away from the basic array. but what are our options?